hasura/hasura-secret-refresh/README.md

 Following prerequisites are mandatory for RDS IAM Auth to work
 1. RDS should be configured with `iamDatabaseAuthenticationEnabled` property
-2. Grant IAM auth the required user.
+2. Grant IAM auth the required user and any other permission like tables/schema ....
 A new user can be created using the below

 ```
 CREATE USER karthikvt26_iam;